-Furtherfield is hosting Future Machine & When the Future Comes Collective, Zantogola and the Drumming School for an Eco Art Residency at the Commons.
-Art, music, planting, and conservation activites throughout the residency.
+Furtherfield is hosting Future Machine & When the Future Comes, Zantogola and the Drumming School for an Eco Art Residency at the Commons that includes art, music, planting, and conservation activities.

 Coming Up…